Bimsara-Janakantha/SAP1_Computer_Design/README.md

 We welcome feedback and contributions from the community.
 If you have suggestions, improvements, or bug fixes, please submit a pull request or open an issue on GitHub.

 ### License
-This project is licensed under the [License Name] License.
 See the LICENSE file for details.

 ---